DHTMLX/docs-suite/docs/grid/configuration.md

 - as an *object* it enables the module and allows setting additional configuration options during the component initialization.
 The following options are available:
     - **disabled** - makes the module inactive upon initialization of the component

-The example below demonstrates interaction with the Range module's methods when range selection is configured to be inactive on the component initialization.
+The example below demonstrates interaction with the RangeSelection module's API when range selection is configured to be inactive on the component initialization.

 ~~~jsx {11,15}
 const grid = new dhx.Grid("grid_container", {